angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

 By focusing on these aspects and continuously refining your approach, you can improve your lap times around Goodwood Circuit and achieve faster overall performance.

-Before you start: Goodwood has a very weird pits setup, turn left from the boxes, isntead of right and you'll find the way in the track in front of you.
+Before you start: Goodwood has a very weird pits setup, turn left from the boxes, instead of right and you'll find the way in the track in front of you.

 -----------------------------------------------------
     13 April Thruxton